 This guide will help you understand how to include outside source material in your text.

 Any time that you use words or ideas from someone else's work, please make sure that you cite the information correctly.
-Please refer to Citing resources for more information.
-This guide presents citations that are fomatted to the APA style rules.
+Please refer to APA Style (7th ed.) for more information.
+This guide presents citations that are formatted to the APA Style rules.

 Each time you incorporate outside information into your text, you will need to evaluate the connections you are making between your ideas and the ideas of the author.
 Ask yourself: